JMMP-Group/GLOBAL_BATHYMETRY/README.md

 For ORCA1, it was found necessary to edit all of these apart from the Strait of Hormuz.
 For ORCA025, it was found necessary to edit the Denmark Strait, Faroe Bank Channel, Strait of Gibraltar, Bab el Mandeb and the Lombok Strait.
 For ORCA12, no editing was necessary.
-The code used to reset the bathymetry at chosen points was edit_field.py with associated data files _eORCA1_bathy_edits.dat_ and _eORCA025_bathy_edits.dat_.
+The code used to reset the bathymetry at chosen points was **edit_field.py** with associated data files _eORCA1_bathy_edits.dat_ and _eORCA025_bathy_edits.dat_.

+The tuning of throughflows for the bathymetries was done using the [GOSI10p3 configuration](https://code.metoffice.gov.uk/trac/GO/wiki/GODocumentation/GOSI10.0/GOSI10Releases).
+For the
+ORCA025 and ORCA12 bathymetries included in this release, no special tuning of the friction or side wall slip condition was applied at narrow channels.
+It is also possible in NEMO configurations to adjust the width of channels by adjusting the horizontal scale factors _e1t_ and _e2t_ locally but we have not done that for these configurations.

 ### Commands used for creation of 2D bathymetries

 As an example these are the specific linux commands used to create the 2D bathymetries for the **eORCA025** grid.
 All required input fields are provided in the "grid_mask" files which are downloadable with the bathymetry files.
 ````
   # fill in inland seas using the closea_mask array
   closea_fill.py -C grid_mask_eORCA025-GO6.nc -M grid_mask_eORCA025-GO6.nc \